AndreaFavero71/timelapse/README.md

 <br /><br /><br /><br />

+## Recovery from power outage
+This is especially relevant when the system is used for long periods, and power outage might happens. <br />
+1. Set the automatic scrip to start at Boot. <br />
+2. Set "date_folder" : "False" <br />
+3. Set "erase_pics" : "False" <br />
+4. Set "start_now" : "False" (use start start_hhmm and stop_hhmm to define the shooting period.
+Note that start_hhmm could be set to an earlier time than when you're going to start the system).<br />

+After the power outage, Raspberry Pi boots and the code checks for the latest picture suffix as reference for the next new picture.<br />
+In case of multiple days shooting, the days already covered by shooting (partially or fully) are counted (full days without power are also counted).
+Counted days are detracted from the total days set in settings, to complete the shooting as per schedule.
+<br /><br /><br /><br />

 ## Parts
 Total cost of the project is ca 130€ (plus shipments) <br />
 - 1x [Raspberry Pi 4b](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) (ca 59€) <br />